Morgan Jones (actor, born 1928)

 Morgan Adair Jones (June 15, 1928 – January 13, 2012) was an American film and television actor.
-His acting credits, which included more than 170 roles in television, included reoccurring appearances in Highway Patrol during the 1950s and The Blue Angels.
+His acting credits, which included more than 170 roles in television, included reoccurring appearances in Highway Patrol during the 1950s and The Blue Angels, starring along with Dennis Cross, Warner Jones, Michael Galloway and Don Gordon.

 Early life

 Jones was born in Wooster in Wayne County in northeastern Ohio.
 He enlisted the United States Navy and moved to California when he was stationed at Naval Base Coronado.

 Career

 Jones played Nevada mining magnate Sandy Bowers in the 1955 episode, "The Crystal Gazer," of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 Natalie Norwick (1923-2007) was cast as Mrs. Bowers, the former Eilley Orrum, who consults a crystal ball to guide her decisions.
 She helped Bowers to locate a gold strike.
 The two marry, spend recklessly on a world tour, and build the still-standing Bowers Mansion between Reno and Carson City.
 Bowers dies of silicosis, a lung disease that affects miners, and Eilley is left with many unpaid bills for which she was responsible.
 She had not foreseen that their fortune would run dry so quickly.